Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Emptying the rubbish from your golf bag

-Someone produces a hip-flask when you’re having a bad day
+Someone producing a hip-flask when you’re having a bad day

 Golf and alcohol enjoy a symbiotic relationship.
-For the struggling golfer, the healing powers of hard liquor are undeniable.
+For the struggling golfer, the healing powers of hard liquor are obvious and undeniable.

 Odd golf drinks

-Where else but a golf club would you realistically order a Russian Gunner or a Whisky-Mac?
+Where else but a golf club would you order a Russian Gunner or a Whisky Mac?
 Then of course there’s Kummel…